 The project will involve scanning, transmission and 3D electron microscopy together with immunoelectron microscopy, light microscopy and gene analysis.
 In addition, skills in parasitology will be gained including maintenance of parasite life cycles and experimental animal work.

-Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a biologically related area.
-Candidates with experience in parasitology , imaging and/ or with an interest in electron microscopy are encouraged to apply.
+Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
+Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.
-For more information please visit http://www.internationalphd.manchester.ac.uk
+For more information please visit www.internationalphd.manchester.ac.uk